arashdn/telegram-research/README.md

 ### Published Papers:
 #### 1.

-	Arash Dargahi Nobari, Negar Reshadatmand and Mahmood Neshati.
+	Arash Dargahi Nobari, Negar Reshadatmand, and Mahmood Neshati.
 “Analysis of Telegram, An Instant Messaging Service”, In proceedings of The 26th ACM International Conference on Information and Knowledge Management (CIKM ’17), Nov 2017.

 You may check the [paper](https://dl.acm.org/citation.cfm?id=3133132) ([PDF](http://facultymembers.sbu.ac.ir/neshati/wp-content/uploads/2017/11/telegram.pdf) and [Poster](http://facultymembers.sbu.ac.ir/neshati/wp-content/uploads/2017/11/poster_CIKM.pdf)) for more information.

 #### 2.

-Not published yet.
+	Arash Dargahi Nobari, Malikeh Haj Khan Mirzaye Sarraf, Mahmood Neshati, and Farnaz Erfanian Daneshvar.
+“Characteristics of viral messages on Telegram; The world’s largest hybrid public and private messenger”, In Expert Systems with Applications.

+You may check the [paper](https://doi.org/10.1016/j.eswa.2020.114303) ([preprint](http://arashdargahi.com/wp-content/uploads/telegram_ESWA.pdf)) for more information.

 ## Dataset